WestCraft15/framescop/README.txt

-Thank you for downloading Framescop: Giftscop Edition (v0.2).
+Thank you for downloading Framescop: Giftscop Edition.

 There are several improvements over the main version of Framescop that will hopefully make this more useful for recerating inputs to use in Giftscop.